 Afghanistan.2 However, we believe the administration can be more effective in how it spends aid in Afghanistan.
-U.S. assistance should meet three basic conditions before money is spent: our
+U.S. assistance should meet three basic conditions before money is spent: our projects should be necessary, achievable, and sustainable.

 The State Department and USAID are spending approximately \$320 million a month on foreign aid in Afghanistan.3 In part, the administration has been using aid to "win hearts and minds."
 For instance, roughly 80 percent of USAID's resources are being spent in Afghanistan's restive south and east.
 Only 20 percent is going to the rest of the country.4 Most of the funds in Afghanistan's south and east are being used for short-term stabilization programs instead of longer term development projects, though that balance may now be changing.